 Highlights 🌟

-• ✅ No wire transfer fees, ATM withdrawal fees, account opening fees or overdraft fees—just a 1% foreign exchange fee
+• ✅ No wire transfer fees, ATM withdrawal fees, account opening fees or overdraft fees—just a 1% foreign exchange fee for wires and 3% for card usage in non-USD currencies

 • ✅ Open for companies registered in the US, including LLCs and corporations with foreign resident managers/owners